smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/905-makefile-usage.md

 ---
 description: Use when working with projects that have Makefiles for automating build, test, and deployment processes
-globs: Makefile, makefile, *.mk
+globs: Makefile, makefile, *.mk, pyproject.toml, package.json
-alwaysApply: false
+alwaysApply: true
 ---

 # Makefile Usage Standards